 Omnidisciplinary Scientist: In the dead drops, he mentions wanting to study the Corrupted so he can understand their biology and possibly develop some kind of repellent, but Bertrand forces him to make a nuclear missile instead.

 The Bad Guy Wins: In the Good Karma ending.
-Cole and the RFI kill quite a few Conduits, and if Infamous Second Son is anything to go by, Cole's actions ensured that the entire world is scared of Conduits just as Bertrand hoped.
+Cole and the RFI kill quite a few Conduits, and if inFAMOUS: Second Son is anything to go by, Cole's actions ensured that the entire world is scared of Conduits just as Bertrand hoped, seeing him as the "Demon of Empire City".

 Blessed with Suck: His Conduit talents manifest as turning into a gigantic abomination against God and man whenever his emotional or physical state overwhelms his will, and making people into smaller versions of said abomination.
 By the way, all the abominations are flesh-eating and close to completely uncontrollable.